Beaumont Leys

 To read the previous full inspection from September 2016 click here, and from April 2013 click here.

 Similar to Ofsted, Challenge Partners look at individual areas as well as the school overall.
-They judged the school overall to be GOOD and felt that the school was GOOD in each of the following areas:
+In February 2024 they judged the school overall to be LEADING and felt that the school was LEADING in each of the following areas:

 To read the full Challenge Partners report click here.